 The podiatrist will then use a sterile blade to painlessly remove any corns or callus if these are present.
 Any hard or rough skin is buffed away to ensure you are left with a smooth finish.

-As part of your ‘Medi Pedi’ service we finish up with a paraffin wax foot treatment.
+As part of your ‘Medi Pedi’ service you have the option to add on a paraffin wax foot treatment (additional charges apply).
 This involves submerging your feet in a warm wax bath.
 The warm waxy coating is left on your feet for up to 15 minutes.
 This heating sensation is wonderfully relaxing and also pain-relieving for arthritis sufferers.
 Once the wax is peeled away your feet are left hydrated and moisturised and feeling soft and supple.
 The podiatrist will then apply an emollient moisturising cream to your feet whilst giving a gentle massage to improve circulation and restore your joint’s movement.

 What makes a pedicure a medical grade pedicure?

 The biggest different between a Medical Grade Pedicure and a traditional nail salon pedicure is that the treatment is carried out by a podiatrist rather than a technician.
 Podiatrists are fully qualified health care professionals.
 They have completed a university degree and are the experts at looking after all aspects of your feet.
 Podiatrists know their stuff!

 This means that in addition to ensuring your feet get pampered and feel wonderful, the podiatrist is able to identify, diagnose and treat any foot problems that you may have.
 For example, if we identify a fungal infection in your toenails or your skin we aren’t just going to ignore it (and we definitely wont spread it to others!).
 Instead, we will discuss treatment options that we have available.
 We are qualified to answer any questions you have about your feet.